zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-migrate-existing-to-extensioncontrollerbase.md

 ## HomeController

-The home controller of each extension defines the index view used to host the extension in an Iframe in the Azure Portal.
+The home controller of each extension defines the index view used to host the extension in an iframe in the Azure Portal.

-You should now inherit from the `Microsoft.Portal.FrameworkExtensionControllerBase` class to leverage built-in functionality provided by the framework.
+The code should now inherit from the `Microsoft.Portal.FrameworkExtensionControllerBase` class to leverage built-in functionality provided by the framework.

-Here's what a typical controller might look like.
+The following is an example of a typical controller.

 ```cs
 [Export]